 legs Individual Legs are detailed here.

-In 2022 there will be two new so that the route will now go from Ross-on-Wye to Chepstow.
+In 2022 there will be two new legs.
+The route will be a linear route from Ross-on-Wye to Chepstow.

-The new route is much easier to follow as it's all on well marked and easy to navigate paths and national trails.
+The new route will be much easier to follow as it's all on well marked and easy to navigate paths and national trails.

 We provide these maps to give an indication of length, direction and terrain - they really are not accurate enough for on-the-day navigation.
 We suggest you transfer the route to a 1:25000 map to find your way on a recce and print off the detailed route description we provide for each leg.
 There are many free on-line sources for mapping, one of which is suggested at the bottom of this page.

 Leg 2 - 9.8km.
 117m.
 Kerne Bridge to Symonds Yat.
 Following the Wye-Valley Walk.
-Another very easy to navigate leg.
+An easy to navigate leg.

 Starting just by the bridge on the footpath you run south keeping the Wye on your left.
 At the Welsh Bicknor works cross over the river on the bridge then keeping the river on your right run south.
 At Symonds Yat Rock run up the steep path, cross the road, and finish by the 'green box' below the Yat top car park.

 Detailed Leg 2 description here

 Leg 3 starts just below the cafe at the Symonds Yat upper car park (Hollow Rock), at a 'green box'.
 Follow the footpath down to the Wye and all the way to the Biblins Bridge.
 Cross the bridge, turn left and keep following the Wye Valley Walk on the north and west of the Wye all the way to Monmouth, cross the bridge over the Wye and finish in a pull-in near Topstack.
 SO 514127.